Jubatian/rrpge-spec/specs/userlib/charr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cr_pbyte_new
-- Cycles: 160
+- Cycles: 180
 - Param0: Character reader structure pointer
 - Param1: PRAM bank to use initially
 - Param2: Index to set up
 - Param3: PRAM word pointer of conversion table, high
 - Param4: PRAM word pointer of conversion table, low

 Sets up a character reader using the given parameters as-is.
+Parameters 2 - 4 may be omitted, which case the default values will be as follows:

+- Param2: Zero
+- Param3 and Param4: The code page 437 to UTF transformation table (up_uf437_h
+  and up_uf437_l).
+If Param4 is omitted, the default will be used for Param3 as well.

 0xE0F8: Byte, PRAM set bank